covid19india/icmr_archive/README.md

-Just report archives.
+Just a reports archive.
 Nothing else to see here :)